richardlevy/SubSatellite/README.md

 ### Config.js

-* Configure username and password details for your SubSatellite user (see SubSubic setup)
+* Configure username and password details for your SubSatellite user (see SubSonic setup)
 * Configure IP address (including port) of your SubSonic server

 ## SubSonic Setup